aws-samples/amazon-sagemaker-from-idea-to-production/sagemaker-project-templates-roles.md

 The SageMaker domain creates the required roles automatically.

 If you already have a SageMaker domain in your account, follow [Shut Down and Update SageMaker Studio and Studio Apps](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-tasks-update.html) instructions to update the domain.
 You must shutdown both JupyterServer and KernelGateway apps.
-After you shutdown all apps, go to Amazon SageMaker **Control Panel**, choose **Configure app** on the **App** card.
+After you shutdown all apps, go to Amazon SageMaker console, choose **Domains** on the left-side pane and select your domain.
+Go to **Domain settings**, click on **Configure app** on the **App** card.
 Make sure all options enabled on on the **SageMaker Projects and JumpStart** pane.
 Click through all **Next** in configuration panes and choose **Submit**.
 This will update the domain and create all needed project roles automatically.

 ### Option 2 - use CloudFormation template
 Deploy the provided CloudFormation template [`cfn-templates/sagemaker-project-templates-roles.yaml`](cfn-templates/sagemaker-project-templates-roles.yaml).
+To deploy the roles you must have the corresponding permissions to create new IAM roles.

 Run the following command in the command terminal from the project repository directory:

 ```sh
 aws cloudformation deploy \